-Sarah is a cancer research scientist, who has studied and worked in Australia and overseas.
+Sarah is a transplant research scientist, who has studied and worked in Australia and overseas.
 She is passionate about communicating science with people of all ages and cultures, and advocating the importance of research and discovery.
 Sarah loves her work as a medical research scientist, and hopes to see more women enter and stay in careers in STEM fields.
 Sarah believes in the importance of great mentors and hopes that The Innovators’ Tea Party can provide an opportunity for high-school girls to meet someone who inspires them to pursue their dreams.
 When she’s not in the lab, Sarah loves to be in the ocean, hiking, traveling or reading a great novel.

 Tara Broadhurst – Treasurer & STEM Editor (Scitech)